Sirimavo Bandaranaike: Party Leader (1977–1988)

 Bandaranaike retained her parliamentary seat in Attanagalla in the 1977 general elections.
 In November 1977, a petition challenging her position as a member of parliament was dismissed by the Colombo High Court.
 In 1978, a new constitution was ratified, replacing the British-style parliamentary system with a French-style presidential system.
-Under the constitution, the executive or President, was elected by a vote of the people to serve a six-year term.
+Under the constitution, the executive or president, was elected by a vote of the people to serve a six-year term.
 The president then chose a prime minister to preside over the Cabinet, who was confirmed by the legislature.
 Providing a declaration of fundamental rights, guaranteeing the equality of citizens for the first time, it also recognised Tamil as a national language, though the administrative language remained Sinhala.
 Though aimed at appeasing Tamil separatists, the provisions did not stop the violence between Tamils and Sinhalese, resulting in the passage of the 1979 Prevention of Terrorism Act.

+Bandaranaike maintained a close relationship with Yugoslav President, Josip Broz Tito, a prominent leader of the Non-Aligned Movement (NAM) and a political counterpart of Bandaranaike.
+The two leaders participated together in numerous international forums and worked in support of advancing the objectives of the movement.
+Following Tito's death in May 1980, she travelled to Belgrade to attend his state funeral and pay her respects.
+During periods of illness, Tito had offered her access to medical facilities in Yugoslavia.